Overcome Objections in Sales: Close More Deals

 Coach managers should listen for lazy acceptance of placeholders like “too expensive,” “bad timing,” and “send me something.”
 The rep earns the next question by sounding calm, specific, and respectful.
 Not interrogative.

 A good coaching prompt is: “What did the buyer say that was specific enough to act on?”
+If the answer is “not much,” the rep did not isolate well enough.

 For teams building stronger field execution, this is one of the core habits strong field sales representatives develop early.